-NO-70% of employers use social media to screen candidates during the hiring process.
+NO-60% of employers research applicants online.
 It's imperative to think about what first impression your future employer may get from your social media profiles.

 3. Do you have a strong grasp on your skill set and how to position yourself with potential employers?